 Black children were not spared from forced labor.
 If their “parents were seen to be unfit or weren’t around, the state received these children as orphans, and they would be put into apprenticeships,” Claybrook says.
 “Again, they are doing work without compensation.”

-The black codes not only forced African Americans to work for free but essentially placed them under surveillance as well.
+The black codes not only forced African Americans to work for free but also essentially placed them under surveillance.
 Their comings and goings, meetings and church services were all monitored by the authorities and local officials.
 Black people needed passes and white sponsors to move from place to place or to leave town.
 Collectively, these regulations codified a permanent underclass status for African Americans.

-After the black codes swept the South in 1865, Congress passed the Civil Rights Act of 1866 to give African Americans more rights—to a degree.
+After the black codes had been enacted throughout the South in 1865, Congress passed the Civil Rights Act of 1866 to give African Americans more rights—to a degree.
 This legislation allowed Black people to rent or own property, enter contracts and bring cases before courts (against fellow African Americans).
 Moreover, it allowed individuals who infringed upon their rights to be sued.

 Progress With the 14th and 15th Amendments

 The passing of the 14th and 15th amendments gave African Americans some hope for the future.
-Ratified in 1868, the 14th Amendment granted citizenship and “equal protection of the laws” to Black people, while the 15th Amendment, ratified in 1870, gave Black men suffrage in 1870.
+Ratified in 1868, the 14th Amendment granted citizenship and “equal protection of the laws” to Black people, while the 15th Amendment, ratified in 1870, barred states from depriving citizens the right to vote based on race.
 In the end, the South rescinded the black codes, but the repeal of these restrictions didn’t significantly improve life for African Americans.

 “With the passage of the 14th and 15th amendments, there was a shift over to Jim Crow laws, which were kind of a perpetuation of the black codes,” says Connie Hassett-Walker, an assistant professor of justice studies and sociology at Norwich University in Vermont.
 “You don’t just flip the switch and all that structural discrimination and hatred just turns off.
 It kept going.”